 Throughout their time at school the children will develop knowledge of safety factors and an appreciation of the principals of safe practice and understand the contribution and benefits of taking part in physical activities to health and fitness.

 P.E. at Forest and Sandridge is taught by a combination of class teachers, P.E. specialists and qualified sports coaches.
-Our year 3 and 4 children have the opportunity to go to Melksham Blue Pool for weekly swimming lessons in the spring and summer terms.
-Children in Year 6 may also be offered swimming lessons if they have not yet achieved swimming 25m.
-In addition year 5 attend 5 sessions a year at the Wiltshire School of Gymnastics enhancing their gymnastic skills with their coaches.
+Our year 3 children have the opportunity to go to Melksham Blue Pool for weekly swimming lessons in the spring and summer terms.
+Year 5 attend 5 sessions a year at the Wiltshire School of Gymnastics enhancing their gymnastic skills with their coaches.
 Year 4 and some year 5 children will be taking part in Skills Force, Duke of Cambridge Award scheme to promote listening, co-operative and communicative skills through engagement in active outdoor challenges.
 Children in EYFS will be involved in "Balanceability" sessions designed to give them cycling confidence and help develop gross motor skill.
 We have arranged for Bath Rugby to deliver maths/rugby coaching during the up coming year.

 Various after school clubs are run by staff, coaches and volunteers throughout the year.
 These may include: football, and multi-skills, dance, rounders, cricket, netball, cross-country, tag-rugby and many more.
 We are also lucky to have sports coaches daily to enhance activities during lunchtimes.
 We are looking at developing sports ambassadors as part of the children's involvement in promoting good sporting participation.